 We joined Kawartha Commons in March 2019.
 We have made some great friends, and have become involved in KCC’s many activities; Mona with her extensive governance background and Neil his writing experience.
 We can’t wait to move into our cohousing home.

 Marc and Kris live just north of Peterborough on an acreage that is about halfway between Buckhorn and Burleigh Falls, with a view of Lower Buckhorn Lake and some lovely woods and meadows with hiking trails, all of which are named after former pets.
 They are already sort of practicing cohousing, in a small way, because they share a large duplex with Mathew and Becky, who now live next door where Kris’s mother and father used to live.

-They love their dogs, travel, winter and summer sports and relaxing with a well earned glass of wine on the deck at the end of the day!
+They love their dogs, travel, winter and summer sports, and relaxing with a well-earned glass of wine at the end of the day!